-Another piece of advice McKinsey gave, which resonated with claimants after their recommendation were implemented, is stalling claims where the victim did not rollover on settlement.
+Another piece of advice McKinsey gave, which resonated with claimants after their recommendation were implemented, is stalling claims where the victim did not rollover for settlement.
 Sure, this advice was given 15 years ago.
 But, some core of the message is still being used today by some of their adjusters.

 Another complaint is its use of Colossus, a computer system that takes human beings out of the equation.
 Colossus calculates injury settlements based on factors such as; the severity of the injury, the age of the victim, and the victim’s accident lawyers’ record of filing suit and taking cases to trial. n Colossus takes out of the equation both the subjective qualities of the claimant (judges and juries tend to give more to victims that appear to be quality people), and the fact that not everyone responds the same to an accident or enduring the same injuries.